wp-plugins/polylang/readme.txt

 = 1.3.1 =

-* Bug correction: Fatal error on settings page if a static front page without language is set
+* Bug correction: fatal error on settings page if a static front page without language is set
+* Bug correction: wrong home url when using different domains per language

 = 1.3 (2013-12-11) =